Kapaak/Pavel-portfolio-redesign-2/README.md

 ## Intro

-This is my brand new redesign for my webpages
+This is a redesign for my webpages.

 ### Used technologies